yes-music-app/yes/README.md

 7. Make a copy of the `ExampleItems.java` file found at `android/app/src/main/java/com/yes/yesmusic/methods/spotify/`, rename it to `Items.java`, and populate the fields with the correct information.
 8. Install the `flutter` and `dart` plugins for your IDE.
+9. Add your debug SHA-1 fingerprint to Firebase and Spotify.